Angela Menardi

 Angela Menardi (born in Pieve di Cadore) is an Italian wheelchair curler and paralympic cross-country skier.

-As a wheelchair curler she participated in the 2010 Winter Paralympics where Italian team finished on fifth place.
+As a wheelchair curler she participated in the 2010 Winter Paralympics where the Italian team finished in fifth place.

-As a cross-country skier she participated in the 1992 Winter Paralympics at women's cross-country short distance 2.5 km LW10-11 and long distance 5 km LW10-11; she finished on seventh place both times.
+As a cross-country skier she participated in the 1992 Winter Paralympics in the women's cross-country short distance 2.5 km LW10-11 and long distance 5 km LW10-11; she finished in seventh place both times.